KJPaez1/A-friendly-PracticalGuide-to-gtsummary/README.md

 4. For better organization, follow the steps in the following tutorial to set up a project in RStudio [here]().
 5. Read the following to create a project (you can think of this as a folder where everything is going to be stored) into RStudio:
 6. For the next step, you can chose one of the two tutorial (scritps) depending on the design of your study.
-  * Descriptive study: Tutorial 3.1
+    * Descriptive study: Script_descriptive
-  * Analytical study: Tutorial 3.2
+    * Analytical study: Script_analytical